mattarderne/snowflake-starter/th-review.md

 * [x] Is there a reason you quote all your object names to be uppercase?
 I usually don't use quotes since uppercased and quoted is the same as any casing unquoted, but I'm interested if there's a reason you do.

-I like your alerts.
-I'm going to use those!

-This is super subjective, but I prefer to put the database name in the role name in case I add databases.
+* [ ] This is super subjective, but I prefer to put the database name in the role name in case I add databases.

 For example, we have one database for Fivetran, one for Stitch, and one for anything we load via Snowpipe or the CLI.
 I don't know that that's the right way but for each database we just have two roles - owner, and reader.
 This is explained a bit more here: https://trevorscode.com/toward-a-standard-model-for-snowflake-roles-and-privileges/.